-Travelling from bustling Ho Chi Minh City to enchanting Luang Prabang, cruise the Mekong Delta and explore the Cu Chi Tunnels in Vietnam, then take in the best of Cambodia and Laos, including the incredible Angkor Complex, Vientiane and Vang Vieng's beautiful scenery on this 16 day tour.
+Travelling from bustling Ho Chi Minh City to enchanting Luang Prabang, cruise the Mekong Delta and explore the Cu Chi Tunnels in Vietnam, then take in the best of Cambodia and Laos, including the incredible Angkor Complex, Vientiane and Vang Vieng's beautiful scenery on this 16 day Indochina tour.

 Friday.
 Welcome to Ho Chi Minh City.
 There's an included transfer to your hotel where you can spend the afternoon getting acquainted with the city.
 Opt to explore on foot, shop at Ben Thanh Market or visit the grand Independence Palace, with its secret bunker and military command centre beneath.
 The evening is at leisure.

 Ho Chi Minh City - Cai Be - Can Tho.
 This morning we drive to the Mekong Delta where we'll board a traditional sampan.
 Cruise downstream from Cai Be through the maze of waterways and watch locals going about their lives on the river.
 Lunch is served today in a traditional wooden home on Dong Hoa Hiep island.
 As the boat resumes its course, we pass the beautiful church of Cai Be before stopping at some home factories where you can sample local sweets and see how they are made.

 Can Tho - Ho Chi Minh City.
 Early this morning we visit the lively Cai Rang floating market to watch traders selling their wares before driving back to Ho Chi Minh City.
 On a walking tour of the city we’ll take in landmarks such as the Notre Dame Cathedral and the Old Post office before visiting the sobering War Remnants Museum.
 This evening is free to enjoy as you please.

 Cu Chi Tunnels & Phnom Penh